Sound & Vision: 'David Bowie is' Opens at the Brooklyn MuseumMarch 5, 2018 - by Linda Sheridan

 Bowie moved to the U.S. in 1974, recording what he called "plastic soul" on the album Young Americans.
 The song "Fame" gave him his first #1 hit.
 During a period of introspection and getting clean, he spent three years in Berlin, where he recorded Heroes at Hansa Studios, about lovers kissing by the Berlin Wall.
 This year marks its 40th anniversary; the recording recently was commemorated on a BBC radio documentary.
 Further commercial success for Bowie came in 1983 with his bestselling album Let's Dance, produced by Nile Rodgers.
 He married Somalian supermodel Iman in 1992 and had a daughter Alexandria Zahra (his firstborn is filmmaker Duncan Jones, born to Bowie's first wife Angela).
 The family eventually settled in New York's SoHo.
 He was often seen as a regular at The Strand and McNally Jackson bookstores.
 Bowie quietly crafted his coda, Blackstar, released on Jan.
 8, 2016, his birthday.
 He died just two days later, at 69, after a battle with cancer.
 Posthumously, he won the 2017 Grammy Award for Best Alternative Music Album.

 David Bowie is was curated by Victoria Broackes and Geoffrey Marsh from the Department of Theatre and Performance at the V&A. Lightning Bolt tickets ($35) for priority access to are on sale now.
-Timed tickets for the general public go on sale Nov.
-15, at a cost of $20.
+General tickets, $20.
+Lightning Bolt tickets (skip the line,) $35.
 Exclusive packages start at $85.
 David Bowie is will run at the Brooklyn Museum through July 15, 2018.
 For more information and to purchase tickets, visit brooklynmuseum.org.